-- Do you want to provide an inclusive culture for the LGBTQUA+ community in your department?
+- Do you want to provide an inclusive culture for the LGBTQUIA+ community in your department?

-- Do you want to improve your knowledge to enable you to support the community and break down barriers to LGBTQUA+ Inclusion and acceptance?
+- Do you want to improve your knowledge to enable you to support the community and break down barriers to LGBTQUIA+ Inclusion and acceptance?

 - Do you want to be an effective ally?

 The resources on this page will enable you to get started, have the courage to start conversations, and ensure an open mindset to listen to people's experiences.

 LGBTQUIA+ History MonthLink opens in a new window is observed throughout February, it is an annual celebration of lesbian, gay, bisexual, and trans history, and the history of the LGBTQUIA+ rights and related civil rights movements.

 Terminology relating to LGBTQUIA+ identities and experiences can change at a phenomenally fast pace.
 The use of specific terms becomes contested, and new best practice terminology emerges.
 The use of certain terms also depends on individual preference and the terminology they feel best represents their own identity and experience.